Skip to footer content

 In the digital age, PDFs, or Portable Document Formats, have become an everyday necessity, crucial for storing and sharing information in a reliable and consistent format.
 Whether it’s for transforming data properties into a neatly formatted PDF or crafting a professional invoice, developers often turn to powerful C# client libraries like IronPDF and local JSReport Studio rather than Phantom PDF for server development.

-IronPDF offers the best performance in converting HTML to PDFs in the .NET framework, while JSReport SDK offers dynamic reporting solutions with a focus on flexibility and customization using the local JSReport server and config or configuration file.
+IronPDF offers the best performance in converting HTML to PDFs in the .NET framework, while JSReport SDK offers dynamic reporting solutions with a focus on flexibility and customization using the local JSReport server and configuration files.
 Both libraries bring unique solutions, addressing the different needs of developers in the field of PDF generation and manipulation.

 2. Using JSReport Server .NET